 There are many wonderful books about the Galapagos Islands and its important natural history.
 Here Read more

 There are many wonderful books about the Galapagos Islands and its important natural history.
 Here are a few of our favorites to get you started.
+(For those taking the Machu Picchu post tour extension, Reading for Peru follows.)

 Top Picks